 This course is designed for engineers who intend to use TensorFlow for their deep learning projects for government.

-have a solid understanding of deep neural networks (DNN), convolutional neural networks (CNN), and recurrent neural networks (RNN)
+- Have a comprehensive understanding of deep neural networks (DNN), convolutional neural networks (CNN), and recurrent neural networks (RNN).

-be capable of performing installation, production environment setup, architectural tasks, and configuration
+- Be capable of performing installation, production environment setup, architecture tasks, and configuration.

-be able to evaluate code quality, perform debugging, and monitor systems
+- Be able to assess code quality, perform debugging, and monitoring.

 Read more...